pipegalera/starter-academic/content/post/credit-card-approval/index.md

     Accuracy with 20 splits = 0.8523949579831933 using: {'C': 1, 'max_iter': 100, 'tol': 0.01}

-With cross validation in this small toy-dataset we see that it doesn't really matter how many splits it does, as the algorithm quickly find a pattern to predict the target, but it is usually helpful to explore different split values in more difficult datasets with less features and less clear boundaries between good and bad credit card customers.
+It doesn't really matter how many splits it does with cross-validation in this small toy-dataset, as the algorithm quickly finds a pattern to predict the target.
+In any case, it is considered good practice to explore different split values in more difficult datasets with fewer features and less clear boundaries between good and bad credit card customers.

 Overall we have a model with around 85% accuracy avoiding overfitting.
 Thanks for reading!
-Find the link to repository with the notebook [here](http://www.example.com).
+Find the link to the repository with the notebook [here](http://www.example.com).